 |Support||24/7 Live chat|

 NordVPN is probably the most popular VPN on the market with a huge customer base around the world.
-While it is highly recommended on many sites, it can sometimes be difficult to find honest information about this VPN provider.
+It also gets a lot of attention from various “review” websites and it can be difficult to find honest information about this VPN.

-In this new and updated NordVPN review, I put the service through extensive testing and let the test results stand on their own.
+To answer this question, I put NordVPN through extensive testing and let the test results stand on their own.

 - Is NordVPN secure (no leaks)?